 Kayaking - the popular summer activity in Switzerland for active nature lovers.
 Countless rivers and lakes suitable for kayaking are on the Swiss map.
 Our guide will help you choose the most suitable routes across lakes and rivers.
-Our Kayak activity page gives you important information in the FAQ about safety and concrete dangers when kayaking.
+Our FAQ at the bottom of the page will give you important information about safety and specific dangers when kayaking.
 You can also read about the differences between kayak, canoe and Canadian canoe.

-The so-called Kanuweg Vierwaldstättersee consists of nine routes that can be navigated by canoe or kayak even without much prior knowledge.
+The so-called Canoe Trail Lake Lucerne consists of nine routes that can be navigated by canoe or kayak even without great prior knowledge.
 If you complete all nine stages, which can also be planned as daily stages, you can even circumnavigate the entire Lake Lucerne!

 The unbelievably beautiful view of the Swiss Prealps is a special feature of the waterway.
 Canoes or kayaks can be rented directly on site and you will also find all the equipment you (still) need.
 Guided tours can also be booked or kayak/canoe courses attended as desired.

-Starting points for the canoe trail are among others Lucerne, Horw, Stansstad, Brunnen, Weggis or Küssnacht.
-The towns are all easily accessible by car or public transport
+Starting points for the canoe trail include Lucerne, Horw, Stansstad, Brunnen, Weggis or Küssnacht.
+The towns are all easily accessible by car or public transport.

 For example, in the village of Bönigen, which is located directly on Lake Brienz, you can rent kayaks and other water sports equipment and discover Lake Brienz on a tour.
 Schools located directly on the lake offer kayak courses, coaching and guided tours.

 The tours also lead upstream to the truly impressive Giessbach Falls, where the Giessbach plunges over rocks and cliffs over a height difference of an incredible 500 meters.
 A path leading under the waterfall can even be explored on foot.
 You can combine this incredible sight with a leisurely kayak tour.